Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 </a>
 ```

+C'mon, really?
+I am supposed to do that with each button in the site?
+Really?

-I can see where the CSS will be so slim that it is max performance, but at what cost?
+But using these techniques I can see where the CSS will be so slim that it is max performance, but at what cost?
 The process of detailing the markup like this is a maintenance nightmare.
 And sure when you first start a project there are fewer lines of these OOCSS classes, but as the project grows the number of these classes will grow too.
 Then at what point does this become to hard to parse through?

 Now OOCSS does have a solution for making all these rules easy to manage.
 There is a `core.css` file, but it is loaded with css `@import` rules.
 Really?
 OOCSS is supposed to be the demarkation of CSS performance and they are using one of the oldest, and [proven more then once],(http://goo.gl/ZkP2w) worst performance killer on the planet?

-###Lets talk about OO'S'CSS now.
+##Lets talk about OO'S'CSS now.
+### Or what I have been calling it, SMOOSCSS (pronounced 'smokes')
+*Scaleable, Modulare Object Oriented Sassy Cascading Style Sheets*

 Taking that same example we can get back to the semantic naming of these markup blocks and use Sass to create the reusable CSS objects.